 - Match your observation to one of 7 magnitude charts and note the amount of cloud cover.

 - Report the date, time, location (latitude/longitude), the chart you chose, and the amount of cloud cover at the time of observation.
 Make more observations from other locations, if possible.
 Compare your observation to thousands around the world!:

 Those dates are:

 GLOBE at Night is a citizen science project to record the brightness of the night sky around the world.
-During twelve observing campaigns in 2014, children and adults are asked to match the appearance of a constellation (Orion or Leo in the northern hemisphere, and Orion or Crux in the southern hemisphere) with seven star charts of progressively fainter stars.
 The data is collected to produce an interactive map of all worldwide observations.